Fast field gathers for start of 127th Boston Marathon

 At 6 a.m. in Hopkinton, race director Dave McGillivray sent out a group of about 20 from the Massachusetts National Guard, which walks the course annually, announcing the start of the marathon.
 He thanked them for their service and wished them well on the course.

 McGillivray said in an interview that on paper the field is the fastest, but Boston is all about strategy, not breaking a world record.
-It’s very different than other major marathon courses because of the topography, the undulating nature of the course, he added.
+It’s different than other major marathon courses because of the topography, the undulating nature of the course, he added.

 “How you run it is as important, if not more important, than how fast you run it,” he said.
 “Of course you need a fast time in order to win, but at the same time, you don’t necessarily want to take it out and try to run the whole race all by yourself.
 Some might.
 Who knows?
 We’ll see today.”